Image of Randy Jennings

 Special Education

-To request accommodations or an interpreter at a school meeting or event, please contact Randy Jennings at rjennings@salem.k12.va.us (please provide one week notice)
+To request accommodations or an interpreter at a school meeting or event, please contact Randy Jennings at rjennings@salem.k12.va.us or Bridget Nelson at bnelson@salem.k12.va.us (please provide a one week notice)

 Child Find